-Why Chrissy Teigen & John Legend Are the Real MVPs of Awards Season
+Why Chrissy Teigen & John Legend Are the Real MVPs of Award Season

 Of course, Chrissy has been by his side to support him...but, let's be real, she's mostly there to provide us all with the true entertainment of the night.

-With that being said, here are just a few reasons why they should probably be invited to every awards show from here on out:
+With that being said, here are just a few reasons why they should probably be invited to every award show from here on out:

 Jim Smeal/REX/Shutterstock